Cooperative Operation of the Fleet Operator and Incentive-aware Customers in an On-demand Delivery System: A Bi-level

 \section{Decomposition based approach}

-Due to the absence of information needed for centralized method, and the privacy protection for both the transportation company and the company with massive requests, we propose to solve the resultant \ref{Relaxed_MIP} with the BDD method.
+In the aforementioned section, the bilevel optimization problem of transportation service operator and customers has been exactly converted into a single level tractable mixed integer programming problem which can be directly solved by commercial solvers.
+However, it is difficult to gather the parameters of the single level tractable formulation from the transportation service operator and customers simultaneously, since they are independent entities with their own interests.
+Thus, to achieve a global solution, we devise a decomposition based algorithm named as Benders dual decomposition (BDD) method, which solves the resultant Problem~\ref{Relaxed_MIP} in a distributed manner.
 Note that the BDD method combines the complementary merits of Lagrangian dual decomposition and Benders decomposition method\cite{bodur2017strengthened,rahmaniani2020benders,zou2019stochastic,cerisola2009stochastic}.
-Specifically, by exploiting the power of Lagrangian dual decomposition method, we devise a novel form of subproblem which is a MIP problem.
+Specifically, by exploiting the power of Lagrangian dual decomposition method, we devise a novel form of subproblem which is an MIP problem.
 With the newly formulated subproblem, valid Benders cuts are generated which are stronger than the classic Benders cuts derived from the generalized Benders decomposition (GBD) method .